msaedi/anomaly-detection/README.md

-# anomaly-detection
-Anomaly detection in financial time-series
+# Free AI at api.airforce